 - Resources for substance use treatment providers

-The Department of Health Services operates seven facilities, including two mental health institutes, two secure treatment facilities, and three centers for the developmentally disabled.
+The Department of Health Services operates seven facilities, including two psychiatric hospitals, two secure treatment facilities, and three centers for the developmentally disabled.

 Secure Treatment Centers